q-Learning in Continuous Time: q-Function in Continuous Time: The Theory

 Consequently, if we can learn the q-function $q(\cdot,\cdot,\cdot;\bm\pi)$ under any policy $\bm\pi$, then it follows from Theorem \ref{lemma:policy improvement hjb} that we can improve $\bm\pi$ by implementing a Gibbs measure over the q-values, analogous to, say, $\varepsilon$-greedy policy in classical Q-learning \citep[Chapter 6]{sutton2011reinforcement}.
 Finally, the analysis so far justifies the aforementioned conjecture about the proper continuous-time version of the Q-function, and provides a theoretical interpretation to the widely used Boltzmann exploration in RL.

-The main theoretical results of this paper are martingale characterizations of the q-function, which can in turn be employed to devise algorithms for learning crucial functions including the q-function, in the same way as in applying the martingale approach for PE \citep{jia2021policy}.
+The main theoretical results of this paper are martingale characterizations of the q-function, which can in turn be employed to devise algorithms for learning crucial functions including the q-function, in the same way as in applying the martingale approach for PE \citep{jia2021policy}.\footnote{Some discrete-time counterparts of these results are presented in Appendix A.}

 The following first result characterizes the q-function associated with a given policy $\bm\pi$, assuming that its value function has already been learned and known.

 \begin{theorem} Let a policy $\bm\pi\in \bm\Pi$, its value function $J$ and a continuous function $\hat{q}:[0,T]\times \mathbb{R}^d\times \mathcal{A}\to \mathbb{R}$ be given.
 Then \begin{enumerate}[(i)] \item $\hat{q}(t,x,a)=q(t,x,a;\bm\pi)$ for all $(t,x,a)\in[0,T]\times\mathbb{R}^d\times \mathcal{A}$ if and only if for all $(t,x)\in[0,T]\times\mathbb{R}^d$, the following process